google/fscrypt/README.md

-  Note that after restoring the `/.fscrypt` directory, unlocking the login protectors will require the passphrases they had at the time the backup was made **even if they were changed later**, so make sure to remember these passphrase(s) or store them in a secure location.
+  Note that after restoring the `/.fscrypt` directory, unlocking the login protectors will require the passphrases they had at the time the backup was made **even if they were changed later**, so make sure to remember these passphrase(s) or record them in a secure location.
 Also note that if the UUID of the root filesystem changed, you will need to manually fix the UUID in any `.fscrypt/protectors/*.link` files on other filesystems.